midnightconman/invo/README.md

 INVO is an Inventory robot that keeps track of your hosts in a simple RESTful fashion.
 INVO is a very simple CMDB that features namespaces, roles, and hosts and allows this information to be access via a simple RESTful API.
-INVO uses OpenResty and MySQL in its current iteration.
+INVO uses OpenResty and redis in its current iteration.

 Required Packages:
   * ngx_openresty